HomeCampingBear Safety TipsHow Fast Can A Bear Run? (The SURPRISING Speed of Bears)

 Remember, they don’t see you as food or a threat.
 As long as you’re not making any unexpected movements or high-pitched sounds, a bear will leave you alone.

 Try talking to the bear in a low voice.
 That way, you’re showing that you’re a human and not an animal.
-Try to make yourself bigger by climbing a chair and wave your hands – but not in a psychotic manner.

-Start moving away, but slowly, and never turn your back on the bear.
 Ideally, move to the side, so that you can see where you’re going.
 Do this until you’ve moved far enough for a bear to show any more interest in you.

-1. When sprayed onto a bear’s face, it causes its eyes, nose and lungs to swell.
+When sprayed onto a bear’s face, it causes its eyes, nose, and lungs to swell.
+This means they lose their sight and have trouble breathing.

 This is only temporary and it’s completely harmless to the bear.
 The effect lasts around 45 minutes, which gives you enough time to leave the area.